-No one questioned Phillípe Pârfait’s absence at the dinner table since his arrival, no one took a liking to him anyway and his crass manners grated everyone like coarse sandpaper on a fine wood finish.
-Since Phillípe and Professor Langlois wrapped up the concept for an Arboria Island recreational area in a PowerPoint Program of profits and dollar signs, everyone else knew the State of California would put the kibosh on it, if word got out about their intentions.
+No one questioned Phillípe Pârfait’s absence at the dinner table since his arrival in Redwoodville, no one took a liking to him anyway and his crass manners grated everyone like coarse sandpaper on a fine wood finish.
+Since Phillípe and Professor Langlois wrapped up exploiting the concept for an Arboria Island recreational area in a PowerPoint Program of profits and dollar signs, everyone else knew the State of California would put the kibosh on it, if word got out about their intentions.

 Somehow, Phillípe invited himself to the Arboria Island expedition, and he wasn’t getting along well with all concerned from the start.
 No one at the celebration table ever missed him.
-Phillípe was obsessed with the concept of turning the island in to an exclusive commercial enterprise, so that turned off several people who ordinarily would have attended the dinner to be busy with other things.
+Phillípe was obsessed with the concept of turning the island in to an exclusive commercial enterprise with his bottled spring water as a loss-leader.
+Idea of using the artesian spring water for profit turned off several people who ordinarily would have attended the dinner.
+But coincidentally, it appeared that during the time for dinner, they were busy with other things.
 Furthermore, even with all his ersatz charm, Phillípe Pârfait failed in his drive to turn the island in to an exclusive resort.

 After a quiet dinner at the Jefferson Restaurant, the funeral attendees thanked each other for attending, and everyone headed toward their rooms at the Humboldt Inn.
-Worn out from the day’s activities, the two lovers just fell into in each other’s arms on a large settee in Darôk’s Room 25.
+Worn out from the day’s activities, Marceline and Darôk just fell into into each other’s arms on a large settee in Darôk’s Room 25.
 All Darôk could say to Marceline, as his steak rumbled around in his tummy looking for a quiet corner, in which to digest, was that his love for her would be one for the history books of romance.
-“Someday, my darling, they will write about us, in this time of tumult, as the world’s last two contented lovers...”
+“Someday, my darling, they will write about us in this time of tumult, as the world’s last two truly contented lovers...”